qiboteam/qibo/doc/source/code-examples/advancedexamples.rst

 .. _tutorials_transpiler:

-How to modify the transpiler?
+How to use transpile a circuit?
 -----------------------------

 Quantum hardware has a specific qubit connectivity and a set of native gates that it can execute.
 Circuit transpilation is the process of converting a quantum circuit into an equivalent one that can be executed on a given hardware configuration.
 This is done by applying several passes.
 The main passes are: